yunld1801/amdocs-Infra-test1-steve/sre-ojt/step1.md

 **Amdocs DevOps Troubleshooting Challenge**

+**DO NOT USE AI, and please complete this task within a day and send an email.**

 **Part 1.
 Kubernetes**
 Applications in the cluster are failing to start.
 Troubleshoot the cluster and restore all pods to a `Running` state.